itmm/solid-require/README.md

 concatenate the line number afterwards.
 That way, I do not need so much space for string constants.
 But the result is a bit more code.

-Now I can use the macro in `strlen.cpp`:
+Now I can use the macro in `slen.cpp`:

 ```c++
 #if 0 // don't use assert